zkoss/zkessentials-book/project_structure.md

 # Project Structure

-The example project is a Maven project, and it's folder structure follow Mavne's default convention.
+The example project is a Maven project, and it's folder structure follows Maven's default convention.
 We name the source code packages according to each chapter, and each package contains the classes used in the example of that chapter.
 Some common classes are separated to an independent package as they are used in multiple chapters, e.g. the classes under `org.zkoss.essentials.entity.*`